eProsima/Fast-DDS-docs/docs/fastddsgen/dataTypes/dataTypes.rst

 Including other IDL files
 -------------------------

-You can include another IDL files in yours in order to use data types defined in them.
+Other IDL files can be included in addition to the current IDL file.
 *Fast DDS-Gen* uses a C/C++ preprocessor for this purpose, and you can use ``#include`` directive to include an IDL file.

 .. literalinclude:: /../code/FastDDSGenCodeTester.cpp
    :language: c++
-   :start-after: //INCLUDE_MORE_IDL_FILES
+   :start-after: // INCLUDE_MORE_IDL_FILES
    :end-before: //!

 If *Fast DDS-Gen* does not find a C/C++ preprocessor in default system paths, the preprocessor path can be specified